XiangpengHao/tech_blog/content/posts/research-diary-week3.md

 Almost figured out how linear hashing work.

 From my very beginning experience, hash table has less variant than b+ tree.
-Probably because there're less things you can work on to make a hash table working -- it has already decent point query performance, and there's nothing you can do to make range scan (even a little bit) faster.
+Probably because there're less things you can work on to make a hash table different -- it has already decent point query performance, and there's nothing you can do to make range scan (even a little bit) faster.

 And since I've suspended my main project, I got more time to work on other various things, and got chances to think from different aspects.